kav-institute/imptc-dataset/README.md

 **Track files:**

 Every single track is numbered by a unique id within the sequence.
-Pedestrians always start with **_ID: 000_**.
+VRUs always start with **_ID: 000_**.
 Vehicles start with **_ID: 1000_**.
 Every tracks data is located within its own subfolder containing the track data:

 | File | Description |
 |:----:|:-----------:|